 The Vitruvian Man

 We highly suspect you've seen this image before.
-Well, a similar one where the man is not wearing, shirt, jeans or flip-flops (in fact, he's naked).
+Well, a similar one where the man is not wearing, a shirt, jeans, or flip-flops (in fact, he's naked).
 And no, he's not really waving at anyone or doing jumping jacks (although it looks like it;).
 It was legendary artist Leonardo da Vinci who took interest in the subject of human measurements and drew what is known as The Vitruvian Man.
 Da Vinci took notes from an architect named Vitruvius and his ideas of proportion, hence the name.

-A very interesting fact from da Vinci's "Vitruvian" observations is that your height basically equals to the span of your arms when you stretch them out to the sides.
+A very interesting fact from da Vinci's "Vitruvian" observations is that your height basically equals the span of your arms when you stretch them out to the sides.
 Also that your height is also roughly 10 times the length from your wrist to the tip of your middle finger.
 Neat right?
 Go on, try it.

 These are only a few of the many fascinating facts he helped determine.
-Ok, Leonardo da Vinci also painted the Mona Lisa, The Last Supper and is one of the greatest artists of all time.
+Ok, Leonardo da Vinci also painted the Mona Lisa, The Last Supper, and is one of the greatest artists of all time.
 But you can always look for more info about that.